For Americans, the love for chain restaurants runs deep

 Affordable, familiar and reassuring are the features that make American chain restaurants a near-ubiquitous presence throughout the country; it is almost as if they are baked into our roadside culture.

-This series tries to explore why these places have such strong staying power and how they stay afloat at a time of rapid-change.
+This series explores why these places have such strong staying power and how they stay afloat at a time of rapid change.

-For the purposes of this project we are exploring those full-service, sit-down establishments like Red Lobster, Denny's, and Chili's.

 Drive through any American town or pull off any highway across the country and you'll see them: the glowing neon signs of chain restaurants.
 Think Chili's, Applebee's, Olive Garden, Red Lobster.